 The easiest way to fix this problem is to use the Windows Updates Troubleshooter.
 Head over to the Microsoft support site and download the troubleshooter (direct download link).
 Once downloaded, open the destination folder and then execute the application.
 Here on the home screen, click on the “Next” button to continue.

-Also you can run the build in windows update troubleshooter from settings ( Windows + I ) -> Update & security -> select troubleshoot -> windows update and run the Troubleshooter to check and fix if any problem prevents windows update to download and install.
+Also, you can run the build-in Windows update troubleshooter from settings ( Windows + I ) -> Update & security -> select troubleshoot -> Windows update and run the Troubleshooter to check and fix if any problem prevents Windows update to download and install.

-Install Updates manually
+Install Updates Manually

 if the issue still persists, you can try to manually install the updates that you provide to us in Microsoft Update Catalog.
 Here search for the update specified by the KB number you noted down.
 Download the update depending on if your machine is 32-bit = x86 or 64-bit = x64.

 Open the downloaded file in order to install the update.